cgutie256/post-install-config/README.md

 <br />
 <img src="https://github.com/user-attachments/assets/f1678acd-d6fd-4132-8077-1c2d6b8d67fa" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-Next, we’re heading over to the Agent Panel where we are going to create a user from there.
+Next, we’re heading over to the Agent Panel, where we are going to create a user from there.

 </p>